 I (Laurie) am a Licensed veterinary technician (graduated in 1977!) working in a veterinary surgical specialty practice here in Houston.
 I have worked specifically with disabled pets since 1985 and will be happy to talk to you about the special needs of your pet.
 I have lots of good tips regarding physical therapy, nursing care and just general information about taking care of your recently disabled pet.
 (I’ll will also help guide you even if your pet does not need a wheelchair.)

 I have also written a self help manual about caring for your Recently Disabled Pet (available on our Ordering page).
 It is titled: CARING FOR A DISABLED PET.

 Larry is our cart builder.
 He works a full-time job, then comes home and builds your custom cart.
 He puts a lot of love into every cart because he knows how much you want your baby to get back to a normal life.
 He is our true hero.
 Without his ingenious design, we would not be able to help so many people with their pets.

 We (the Millers) live on a small farm in Rosharon, Texas.
 A little town just south of Houston.
-We are currently owned by 5 dogs and two horses.
-We have also had two permanently disabled dogs, Penny and Mary (and have recently adopted a new wheelchair dog named Nike) , as well as petsitting many cart dogs in our home, so day to day living with these special creatures is a part of our lives also.
+We are currently owned by 4 dogs, two horses and a pot bellied pig named Pepparoni.
+In the past we have had two permanently disabled dogs, Penny and Mary.
+Our current little wheelchair dog is Nike.
+We adopted her 6 years ago after she had been hit by a car.
+She now runs the operations here at the farm, patrolling the fence line and helping to take care of the other animals.
+She is my speed demon on wheels!
+We also do some petsitting for disabled dogs in our home, so day to day living with these special creatures is a part of our lives also.

 We design walking carts that allow your pet to walk with support, as well as full suspension models that completely suspend the rear feet off of the ground.
 Both versions are easily converted to be able to switch back and forth if needed.